Engee documentation

 !pip list

-Check out example usage of .ipynb in Engee:
+Check out the example of using .ipynb in Engee:

 Importing custom modules

-In order to import custom modules into Python notebooks, you need to make sure that the path to them is added to the sys.path variable.
-By default, this variable contains paths to the standard libraries, installed packages and the current working directory of the Python interpreter, not the directory where the script resides.
+In order to import your modules into Python notebooks, you need to make sure that the path to them is added to the sys.path variable.
+By default, this variable contains the paths to the standard libraries, installed packages, and the current working directory of the Python interpreter, rather than the directory where the script is located.
 To find out the current directory, you can use the os.getcwd() function.
-If necessary, the current directory can be changed using os.chdir("path").
-If the module is in a different directory, its path must be added to sys.path manually.
-This can be done with the command:
+If necessary, the current directory can be changed using `os.chdir("path")'.
+If the module is located in another directory, its path must be added to sys.path manually.
+This can be done using the command:

 import sys